ysyk2021/the-vision-of-personal-growth-seeing-the-big-picture-and-finding-your-purpose/src/chapter-5-1.md

-# Techniques for Setting Goals That Align with Your Vision

 Setting goals is a crucial step towards personal growth and fulfillment.
 This chapter explores techniques for setting goals that align with your vision.
 By understanding your purpose and gaining clarity on the big picture, you can effectively identify and define goals that propel you forward on your personal growth journey.